 The Gedbaw Law Firm represents clients and accepts all state and federal cases throughout the entire Kansas City metro, including but not limited to Lee's Summit, Greenwood, Lake Winnebago, Lake Latawana, Lone Jack, Pleasant Hill, Grandview, Belton, Raymore, Blue Springs, Loch Lloyd, Overland Park, Leawood, Praire Village, Lenexa as well as cases outside the metro area.
 States of Practice include Missouri and Kansas.

-Contact Gedbaw Law Firm Attorney Jeff Gedbaw for a free consultation.
+Contact Gedbaw Law Firm, Chapter 7 Bankruptcy Lawyer, Jeff Gedbaw for a free consultation.